 Full hips and thighs

 For pear-shaped women with full hips and thighs, the dress should shouldn't be shorter than an inch or two above the knee.
 Select a dress with an A-line skirt but not something too full.
 A short, super fuller dress will look like a tu-tu.

-Sleeveless and cap sleeve dresses aren't for you.
-Instead, select billowy, bell sleeves that are 3/4 or even full-length to hide flabby arms.
+To minimize fuller arms, sleeveless and cap-sleeve dresses are best avoided.
+Instead, select billowy, bell sleeves that are three-quarters or even full-length to flatter your upper body.